 Recent statistics from the Northern Ireland cancer registry reveal incident rates are climbing in Northern Ireland at 1% per year while the mortality rate is falling by just over 2% per year because survival rates are improving.
 There was an annual average of 1,104 cases of women in the north being diagnosed with the disease between the years 2004 -2008.

 Noleen Adair is all too familiar with breast cancer having been affected by the disease since the age of 22.
-Now at 33 she is still battling cancer with sheer determination and a remarkable amount of energy.
+Now at 35 she is still battling cancer with sheer determination and a remarkable amount of energy.
 Since setting up Pretty ‘N’ Pink she helps woman throughout the province in a similar position.
 She manages to find the strength to sky dive, complete challenging treks and donates money through a charitable fund to help women and families who are not in a position to buy wigs, homeopathic treatments, childcare, transportation to hospital or have a memorable family day out.
-In just six years she has raised a staggering £400k.
+In just seven years she has raised over £500k.

 Noleen said, “I am delighted that Grounded Espresso Bars in Newry had agreed to support the work of Pretty ‘N’ Pink and to raise awareness of breast cancer in Northern Ireland.
-Coffee is often a social gathering for women and I hope the cup will encourage women to talk about breast cancer and realise that there is support amongst friends and organizations that can offer help.
-When we developed the idea of the coffee cup I asked support groups to devise a statement and it was recovering patient Aisleen Clenaghan, who thought of ‘Don’t be a mug, Check you jugs’”.
+Coffee is often a social gathering for women and I hope the cup will encourage women to talk about breast cancer and realise that there is support amongst friends and organisations that can offer help.
+When we developed the idea of the coffee cup I asked support groups to devise a statement and it was recovering patient Aisleen Clenaghan, who thought of ‘Don’t be a Mug, Check you Jugs’”.